stanthomas/tinyxml2-ex/README.md

 TinyXML has been superceeded by TinyXML2 {http://www.grinninglizard.com/tinyxml2/index.html} which is smaller, faster and the focus of current development.
 However, TinyXML2 eschews the STL and several aspects of modern C++, in the interests, presumably, of the widest possible application.

 The purpose of this project, tinyxml2-extension, is to bring TiCPP functionality to TinyXML2 but go further *and* conform to modern C++ style while adding little or no overhead.
 In keeping with the philosophy of TinyXML2, the extension adds enough functionality to be useful without attempting to implement every option - there are other, much larger and more complex XML libraries available for this.

-The initial release focusses on reading and processing XML data generated elsewhere (by TiCPP in my case).
-It will progress to updating and generating XML as I move to TinyXML2 across my applications.
-And stream i/o (since I often want to get/put XML via a socket).